chuck1/codemach/README.rst

 Testing
 =======

+In the event that testing takes place on a machine that is also used for deployment, testing must utilize virtualenv and socket communication must take place on different ports.

 For tests requiring a running sheets_backend Server, a server will be started using a port that is designated for testing.